nuclight/bpf64/bpf64spec.md

 This gives 26 bits of `bpf_insn`'s, or 2^29 bytes.
 This is 512 Mb, such a bitmap can cover entire IPv4 space.

-### Undecided if needed: BPF_PACKED
+### To Be Determined if needed: BPF_PACKED

 This is in spirit of ARM Thumb, MIPS16e/microMIPS or RV16E etc. compressed instruction sets.
 This section is provided in this spec temporarily - jump literals should be moved in their class, and for IPv6 it is unclear if it provides any benefits.
-If used, it will use 7 lengths from 0x88 to 0xd8(not as in copypaste below).
+If used, it will use 7 lengths from 0x88 to 0xd8 (not as in copypaste below).
 In any case, a copy text here as it was in early stages:

 ```
 <<Because (like Thumb-1 and MIPS16) the compressed instructions are simply